Yak-Shavers-Guild/sml-xunit/lit/test-result.md

   interval it took to run, and that an "error" outcome with exception `e` occurred.

+Strictly speaking, we could use a [`Timer`](https://smlfamily.github.io/Basis/timer.html) if we wanted to check the CPU time consumed.

 ```sml
   fun for_case name assertion =
     let